1942 Philadelphia Eagles season: NFL draft

-The Eagles first pick in the draft is the third player is Pete Kmetovic a Halfback from Stanford University.
+The Eagles first pick was the third player in the draft, Pete Kmetovic, a Halfback from Stanford University.
 He would not play Pro football until 1946 for the Eagles.

 Player selections

 The table shows the Eagles selections and what picks they had that were traded away and the team that ended up with that pick.
 It is possible the Eagles' pick ended up with this team via another team that the Eagles made a trade with.

 Not shown are acquired picks that the Eagles traded away.